gj84/gj84/README.md

-### Hi there 👋
+### Hi!

 I am Germán, a software developer located in Argentina, but I like to work with people all over the world.

-🐜  I use Python and Javascript (put here lot of libs, frameworks and tools), relational databases and Linux with that powerful tool handled only by text.
+I use Python and Javascript (put here lot of libs, frameworks and tools), relational databases and Linux with that powerful tool handled only by text.

-💡  I really like working on user automation problems, and I have build things ranging from web crawlers to browser extensions.
+I really like working on user automation problems, and I have build things ranging from web crawlers to browser extensions.

-🌱  What can you expect from me?
+What can you expect from me?
   * Respect, tolerance and easy communication both in English and Spanish.
 I can also speak Italian.
   * After the inital contacts, I'll answer the messages ASAP (email, Slack, Telegram, others) and attend the appointments on time.
   * Give and receive as many feedback as possible.